FREQUENTLY ASKED QUESTIONS (FAQs)

 ♦ What if there is no State Pageant or State Director in my state?

-You may apply to become at Open State Appointed Titleholder.
+You may apply to become a State Appointed Titleholder.
 Please contact the National Office for information on how to accomplish this.
-While most Open State Appointed Titles will be on a first come, first serve basis; the National Office will be very selective to award the most qualified young woman with her State Crown.
+While most State Appointed Titles will be on a first come, first serve basis; the National Office will be very selective to award the most qualified young woman with her State Crown.
 We strive for the Nationwide Pageant system to be about quality of contestants, not quantity!

 ♦ What are the age limits and entry requirements to compete in the Miss Nationwide Pageant?